microsoft/xblock-filestorage/README.md

 - Box.com

 More services can be added easily.
 Even if a service is not explicitly supported, an attempt will be made to allow you to include the file, but it may fail depending upon the level of support provided by the service.
-Also note that some of these services do not support embedding and some do not support uploading to the edX server.
-Also, some may need their own login before you can view the files in their original location.
+Also note that some may need their own login before you can view the files in their original location.

 ![Updated studio view](docs/img/xblock_studio_insert.png)

-At this point simply click on the `Publish` button and the OneDrive for Business document will be available for students to view it from the LMS.
+At this point simply click on the `Publish` button and the file will be available for students to view it from the LMS.

 ![Published File Storage XBlock in LMS](docs/img/student_view.png)